 - Booking.com – bed & breakfast, motels & hotels

-You’ll see your entrance fee well spent – national parks have rest stops with toilets, organized parking lots with garbage bins everywhere, stairs, boardwalk or handrails on the trails where necessary and many wheelchair friendly places.
+You’ll see your entrance fee well spent – national parks have rest stops with toilets, organized parking lots with bear-proof garbage bins everywhere, stairs, boardwalks or handrails on the trails where necessary and many wheelchair-friendly places.

-If you like kayaking, paddle boarding or mountain biking, you can rent the gear outside of national parks for budget friendly options.
-If you are coming from Calgary, the cheapest rental is from Outdoor Centre in the University of Calgary.
+If you like kayaking, paddleboarding or mountain biking, you can rent the gear outside of national parks for budget-friendly options or directly in Banff/Jasper.
+Coming from Calgary, the cheapest rental is from Outdoor Centre in the University of Calgary.
 They rent anything from camping gear and clothes to summer and winter equipment for all outdoor activities.

 No matter how much time you spend in the Rockies, you will want to come back and explore more.
 I guarantee it!

 If you’d like to visit small mountain towns in the Rockies, check out our travel guides for: